ondat/documentation/docs/operations/fencing.md

   name: my-statefulset
 spec:
   selector:
-    matchLabels:                       # Notice that the `matchLabels` does NOT have the fencing label.
+    matchLabels:                       # Notice that the "matchLabels" does NOT have the fencing label.
       app: prod
   serviceName: "default"
   replicas: 1